 Trekking in India: Trekking expeditions should be limited to routes identified for this purpose by local authorities.
 Use only registered trekking agencies, porters, and guides, suspend trekking after dark, camp at designated camping places, and travel in groups rather than individually or with one or two companions.
 Altitudes in popular trekking spots can be as high as 25,170 feet (7,672 m); please make sure that you have had a recent medical checkup to ensure that you are fit to trek at these altitudes and carry sufficient medical insurance that includes medical evacuation coverage.

 Train Travel: India has the third largest rail network in the world, and train travel in India generally is safe.
-Nevertheless, accidents are sometimes caused by aging infrastructure, poorly maintained equipment, overcrowding and operator errors.
-Train accidents have resulted in the death and serious injury of passengers.
+Nevertheless, accidents and on-board fires are sometimes caused by aging infrastructure, poorly maintained equipment, overcrowding and operator errors.
+Train accidents and fires have resulted in the death and serious injury of passengers.

 Areas of Instability:

 Jammu & Kashmir: The Department of State strongly recommends that you avoid travel to the state of Jammu & Kashmir (with the exception of visits to the eastern Ladakh region and its capital, Leh) because of the potential for terrorist incidents, as well as violent public unrest.
-U.S. government employees are prohibited from traveling to Jammu & Kashmir (except for Ladakh) without permission, which is only granted by the U.S. Embassy in New Delhi in exceptional circumstances.
 A number of terrorist groups operate in the state, targeting security forces in the region, particularly along the Line of Control (LOC) separating Indian and Pakistani-controlled Kashmir, and those stationed in primary tourist destinations in the Kashmir Valley: Srinagar, Gulmarg, and Pahalgam.
 Since 1989, as many as 70,000 people (terrorists, security forces, and civilians) have been killed in the Kashmir conflict.
 Foreigners are particularly visible, vulnerable, and at risk.
 In the past, serious communal violence left the state mostly paralyzed due to massive strikes and business shut downs, and U.S. citizens have had to be evacuated by local police.
 The Indian government prohibits foreign tourists from visiting certain areas along the LOC (see the section on Restricted Areas, below).

 Both India and Pakistan claim an area of the Karakoram mountain range that includes the Siachen glacier.
 Travel or mountain climbing in this area is highly dangerous.
 The disputed area includes the following peaks: Rimo Peak; Apsarasas I, II, and III; Tegam Kangri I, II and III; Suingri Kangri; Ghiant I and II; Indira Col; and Sia Kangri.
 Check with the U.S. Embassy in New Delhi for information on current conditions.
 (Please see the section on Smart Traveler Enrollment Program/Embassy Location above.)